 - Vegeta from Dragon Ball was this during the Android and Cell Arc.
 He was more willing to fight with the good guys once the Android Arc began but was still very bitter, angry and hostile towards the Z-Fighters, especially Goku.
 And his elitist view on how a Saiyan should be never changed even if it went against his own son's wishes and even if it created more problems than solutions as far as the plot went.

-- Elizabeth Rose is a possible saviour of Junessa, yet tends to think of the world around her in a negative light.
+- Gemini Storm: Elizabeth Rose is a possible saviour of Junessa, yet tends to think of the world around her in a negative light.

 - DC Comics' Hans von Hammer, the Enemy Ace, retains his "Knights of the Sky" view of air combat (refusing to, for example, shoot down an opponent who is out of ammunition) despite how much the realities of war challenge his ideals.

 - Matt Murdock in Daredevil may be one of the best examples in comics.
 He's put through the emotional ringer a dozen times over and his life always seems to get worse when you think it can't possibly decline further.
 Its so bad the poor guy can barely muster the energy to brood.
 Despite this, he struggles on and refuses to ever give up on saving people.

 - Grimjack is this on a good day (on the bad ones, he's Ax-Crazy.)
 This is actually discussed at one point.